"We are all carrying around repressed

 the other tends to pull away.
 If the first person becomes unavailable

 the other comes back and pleads to be let back in.
-When the
+When the first

-healed.
-As long as I do not love myself then there must be something
+as I do not love myself then there must be something wrong with someone who

-wrong with someone who loves me - and if someone doesn't love me than I
+loves me - and if someone doesn't love me than I have to prove I am worthy

-have to prove I am worthy by winning that person back.
-On some level
+by winning that person back.
+On some level we are trying to earn the

-we are trying to earn the love of our unavailable parent(s) to prove to
+love of our unavailable parent(s) to prove to ourselves that we are worthy

 What is normal and natural in romantic relationships